-- (1) for pasture, rangeland, forage, acreage in a county or grid that continues into an adjoining state, county or grid without interruption.
-Acreage separated by only a public or private right-of-way, waterway, or an irrigation canal will be considered contiguous. - (2) for apiculture, acreage which contains locations owned or controlled by the insured, or rented by the insured for cash or crop share, in a county or grid that continues into an adjoining county or grid without interruption and is occupied and foraged by insurable colonies.
+- (1) for PRF, acreage in a county or grid that continues into an adjoining state, county or grid without interruption.
+Acreage separated by only a public or private right-of-way, waterway, or an irrigation canal will be considered contiguous. - (2) for apiculture, acreage which contains locations owned or controlled by the insured or rented by the insured for cash or crop share, in a county or grid that continues into an adjoining county or grid without interruption and is occupied and foraged by insurable colonies.
 Acreage separated by only a public or private right-of-way, waterway, or an irrigation canal will be considered contiguous.

-Expected grid index- A grid index determined by FCIC based on: The mean accumulated precipitation by index interval, calculated by using NOAA's interpolated historical gridded precipitation data, or successor data, normalized and expressed as a percentage such that the mean is 100.
+Expected grid index: A grid index determined by FCIC based on the mean accumulated precipitation by index interval, calculated by using NOAA's interpolated historical gridded precipitation data, or successor data, based on a 24-hour period determined by the data, normalized and expressed as a percentage such that the mean is 100.
 The data used to calculate the expected grid index is conclusively presumed to be accurate but may be changed in accordance with section 8(e).

-Final grid index- A grid index determined by FCIC based on:

-The NOAA's interpolated current gridded precipitation data or successor data, for each grid ID and index interval, expressed as a percentage.
+Final grid index: A grid index determined by FCIC based on NOAA's interpolated gridded precipitation data or successor data, based on a 24-hour period determined by the data, for each grid ID and index interval, expressed as a percentage.
 The data used to calculate the final grid index is conclusively presumed to be accurate unless notified by NOAA CPC in writing that there is an issue with the data and the revised data is provided.

-Grid- An area identified by longitude and latitude used to determine the expected grid index, final grid index, premium and indemnity.
+Grid: An area identified by longitude and latitude used to determine the expected grid index, final grid index, premium and indemnity.
 The grid is a 0.25 degree gridded area, or successor area, established by NOAA CPC.

-Grid identification number (grid ID)- A specific number assigned to each grid.
+Grid identification number (grid ID): A specific number assigned to each grid.

-Lease Certification Form- A self-certified form used by you to certify a lease agreement.
+Lease Certification Form: A self-certified form used by you to certify a lease agreement.

-Point of reference- The location provided by the insured of the insured acreage.
+Point of reference: The location provided by the insured of the insured acreage.
 The point of reference must be provided using the maps contained on RMA's website or an AIP's mapping software.

-RMA's website- A website hosted by RMA and located at http://www.rma.usda.gov/ or a successor website.
+RMA's website: A website hosted by RMA and located at www.rma.usda.gov or a successor website.

-Resource Land Unit (RLU) - Generic geospatial data standard, established between AIPs and RMA, used to meet geospatial reporting requirements per Appendix III of the Standard Reinsurance Agreement.
+Resource Land Unit (RLU): Generic geospatial data standard, established between AIPs and RMA, used to meet geospatial reporting requirements per Appendix III of the Standard Reinsurance Agreement.

-Trigger grid index- The result of multiplying the expected grid index by the coverage level selected by you.
+Trigger grid index: The result of multiplying the expected grid index by the coverage level selected by you.

-Verifiable Records-Contemporaneous records provided by the insured which may be verified through an independent source and which substantiate the information reported including the number of colonies insured and your ability or right to occupy or place/locate colonies on specific property within a grid ID during the crop year.
+Verifiable Records: Contemporaneous records provided by the insured which may be verified through an independent source and which substantiate the information reported including the number of colonies insured and your ability or right to occupy or place/locate colonies on specific property within a grid ID during the crop year.

 If an AIP chooses to develop a lease certification form for use by their insureds, such forms should comply with the "Substantive" standards listed below and the applicable state laws that govern lease agreements.
 This certification form can be used for all Rainfall products.
+All items within quotation marks in the subparagraphs below are substantive unless otherwise noted.